 Find the full printable recipe with detailed measurements below.

-- Coconut oil: Using melted coconut oil or vegetable oil instead of butter helps to keep the cookies nice and tender.
-Coconut oil solidifies at room temperature, so depending on how soft you like yours, that would determine which you go with.
+- Coconut oil: Melted coconut oil (or vegetable oil) keeps the cookies soft and tender.
+Since coconut oil firms up at room temperature, choose based on how soft you like your cookies.

 How to Make Pumpkin Oatmeal Cookies

-- Combine wet and dry ingredients.
 In a separate bowl, whisk the flour, oats, baking powder, baking soda, cinnamon, pumpkin pie spice, and salt together.
-Then, add the flour mixture to the pumpkin mixture and combine using a wooden spoon or spatula.
-You want to see very little flour left, but do not overmix the batter.
+Add the flour mixture to the pumpkin mixture and combine just until there is very little flour left, do not overmix the batter.

-- Scoop out the dough.
-Use a medium cookie scoop or a spoon to drop dollops of cookie dough onto a prepared baking sheet lined with parchment paper or a silicone baking mat.
-Place them about 2 inches apart so there’s room to spread.
+Using a medium cookie scoop or a spoon drop dollops of cookie dough onto a prepared parchment lined baking sheet.
+Place dough balls about 2 inches apart to allow spread.

-- Use a cookie scoop to measure out the batter if you have one.
-It helps to make them uniform in size so they bake evenly.
+- Scoop evenly: Use a cookie scoop if you have one to keep the cookies uniform in size so they bake evenly.

 Pumpkin Oatmeal Cookies